Rupp Observatory is one of the world's largest amateur operated

 Lowe Volk Park Observing is the third Saturday of each month, and

-observing closes in November, so check our calendar for news of
+observing closes in November and re-opens in March, so check our calendar

 From Starfleet Command...